raspberrypilearning/relax-stretch/en/step_5.md

 --- /task ---

-One way to check that this program works is by changing the value of `repetitions`{:class="block3variables"} and running the program.
+To check that this program works, you can change the value of `repetitions`{:class="block3variables"} and run the program.

 --- save ---